flynx/object.js/README.md

 	- use `{}`.
 - Link the object into the prototype chain

 _Un-initialized_ means this will not call `.__init__(..)`

+This can be called with and without `new`.

 ### `Constructor(..)` / `C(..)`